 The Sustainability Master Plan includes strategies within the following sectors: energy use in buildings, transportation, waste and recycling, and outreach and education.
 These sectors present the areas where sustainable measures have the largest potential to benefit Erie and where Erie has the greatest opportunity to act in the near term.
-The strategies in the education and outreach sector are cross-cutting across all of the other sectors and will ensure that the community is broadly engaged in and informed of the Town's work in the other sectors.
-Each strategy has been assigned a priority level that was discussed and agreed to by Town staff and the SAB.
-The priority level assigned to strategies represents how aggressively the Town will work on a given strategy over the coming five years, and was assigned based on the following criteria: potential to reduce greenhouse gas emissions; alignment with the identified community co-benefits (see below); cost of implementation; cost of on-going maintenance; difficulty of implementation; time required for implementation; and time required for on-going maintenance.
+The strategies in the education and outreach sector are cross-cutting across all of the other sectors and will against sustainability "co-benefits" for the community.
+Sustainability "co-benefits" are the specific attributes, values, and characteristics in the community that Erie hopes to enhance through the implementation of the selected sustainability strategies; see the box to the left for more information.
+Unless specifically noted, the strategies will be ongoing once started.